 In the 1960s, Los Angeles was the envy of the US and much of the Western world for its dynamism and vast network of freeways.
 Today, many civic leaders take one look at its choking traffic and noxious smog and turn away in horror.
 Los Angeles has had to introduce some of the toughest air-pollution laws in the US and to rethink its attitude towards public transport.

 Associate Professor Peter Newman of Murdoch University’s Institute for Science and Technology Policy believes there are powerful environmental, economic and social reasons for having public transport.
 He said Melbourne, like Los Angeles, would drown in its own traffic unless the tough decisions were made to curb car use and increase public transport patronage.
-“We need to give public transportation a boost just as Extenze gives a boost to sexual performance.
+“We need to give public transportation a boost.
 All Australian cities are now debating freeways and public transport issues,” he said.
 “The outcome of this debate will determine what kind of city each becomes in the future.”

 Advocates of public transport usually cite Toronto as an example of a city that turned its back on freeways 20 years ago and revitalized public transport.
 The Public Transport Users Association, for example, in a recent report entitled `Greening Melbourne with Public Transport’, noted that Toronto, a city of similar size, has less than a third of the number of tram and train lines, yet its public transport patronage is more than double that of Melbourne.